 Frame material is a significant contributor to a bike’s weight.
 Aluminum frames are the most common and offer a balance of strength and weight.
 Carbon fiber frames are lighter but more expensive.
 Components, including the drivetrain, brakes, and handlebars, can also have a substantial impact on weight.
 Finally, wheel size can affect a bike’s weight and performance.
 Smaller wheels will typically result in a lighter bike, while larger wheels offer better traction and stability.
 When evaluating a hardtail mountain bike for its weight, it is essential to consider the specific combination of frame material, components, and wheel size used.

-Read Also: How to Make Your Mountain Bike Faster on the Road
+Read Also: How to Easily Replace the Chainring on Your Mountain Bike

 Factors to Consider Before Choosing the Lightest Hardtail Mountain Bike